akshithachandolu-blip/first-repo/README.md

-# first-repo on github by akshitha
+# akshitha is the owner of this project.
 my first repo on github